Picocrypt/Web-SFX/README.md

 ```
 You should now be able to run `picocrypt-sfx`.
 If not, run `export PATH=$PATH:$(go env GOPATH)/bin` and try again.

+If you don't want to install Go, compiled executables are available in Releases.

 # Usage
 Only use this tool on volumes smaller than 1 GiB that use no advanced features nor keyfiles.
 ```